“I’m on vacationnnnn!” – Billy Crystal in City Slickers

 3. The “Go and Sit” Vacation

 There is probably a little “go and sit” in all of us.
-Think of the classic beach vacation, with relaxing days spent napping under the sun, enjoying a dip in the pool and eating good food.
+Imagine a beach or mountain getaway, with relaxing days spent napping in the shade, reading a good book or enjoying a swim in the pool.
 Here the emphasis is not on seeing nor doing, but just resting and relaxing.
 In today’s fast-paced wired world, all of us likely need more of this kind of holiday.

 Pros (Go and Sit):

 - Flexible itinerary

 - Can be taken anywhere, not just the beach